-It is important to state that there are other useful resources to analyse geography; check out our blog to find out more!
+It is important to state that there are other useful geography revision resources to help you and which complement books such as The World is Flat.

 Are you a GCSE level or A-Level student afraid of the next geography exam?
 Assessments are not easy; they cause anxiety and stress in even the most academically successful student.